arunsadhasivam/AdobeAEMCQ/aem repository.md

 each profile must have its own folder.
 The standard profile is default.
 The profile folder contains XSLT templates for generating CQDE project and classpath files, as well as additional settings.

+- etc
+- cqde
+- profiles
+- [Name of Profile] (for example, default - the default profile that is distributed with CQ5)
+- project.xml.xslt (mandatory template for generating .project files)
+- classpath.xml.xslt (mandatory template for generating .classpath files)
++ mountPaths (optional multivalue string property defining the paths that should be mounted, if omitted root is mounted)
++ cqdeVersions (optional multivalue string property defining the CQDE5 versions that can use this profile)
++ cqdeOS (optional multivalue string property defining the operating systems that can use this profile)